All Episodes

 We have all these magazines that are out there.

-Uh finding that women with egalitarian attitudes do find mates and men to find them attractive.
+We never heard of them, Sex Rolls, relied on surveys of both college students and older adults, finding that women with egalitarian attitudes do find mates and men to find them attractive.

 In fact, results reveal they're having a good time, maybe a better time than the non-feminists.

-Both men and women are prone to holding negative views of feminists, the authors say, along with the sexually unattractive stereotypes, some women also view feminism as a movement for victims, or for women who aren't competent enough to achieve success on their own.
+Some women also view feminism as a movement for victims or for women who aren't competent enough to achieve success on their own.

-That's not how I see them.
+This, according to Rutgers University researchers, that's not how I see them.

 I just see them as miserable and unhappy.

-In a uh the special look at the undeniable truth of life number 24, folks, authored by me back in the late 80s, feminism was established so as to allow unattractive women easier access to the mainstream of society.
+Authored by me back in the late 80s, feminism was established so as to allow unattractive women easier access to the mainstream of society.

-College-age women uh who reported having feminist male partners also reported higher quality relationships that were more stable than couples involving non-feminist male partners.
+College-age women who reported having feminist male partners also reported higher quality relationships that were more stable than couples involving non-feminist male partners.

 Those are the ones you can control.